stuart-bradley/catan-randomiser-js/documentation/functional_requirements_specification.md

 The main file that should be unit tested is `src/lib/CatanBoardGenerator.ts`, as this file generates the all the possible Catan boards.
 A test suite should be setup with parameterised tests for all the different algorithms.

-Additionally, `src/lib/utils.ts` should be tested to confirm the `getCubeCoords` works as expected.
+Additionally, `src/lib/utils.ts` should be tested to confirm the functions work as expected.

 ### 5.2 Component Testing - Vitest